TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] "ulx ent" parameter parsing (Thanks, Zombine).
 	* [FIX] "ulx voteban" can now ban the user even if they disconnect after the vote starts.
 	* [FIX] Vote commands now work properly from server console.
+	* [FIX] XGUI: Numerous issues with selecting a custom Derma/GWEN skin.
+	* [FIX] XGUI: Clientside settings would not save if the client's data/ulx folder did not exist.
 	* [CHANGE] Hook calls to match ULib's new format.
 	* [CHANGE] ULX convar updates will now append an entry to data/config.txt if it is not defined in the file.
 Previously, these changes would not be saved.
+	* [CHANGE] XGUI: No longer autoexecutes skins to ensure they get installed.

 v3.62 - *(03/09/15)*
 	* [ADD] "ulx return" to return target to previous location they were in before a teleport command was used (Thanks for the idea, ludalex).